Wildhoney/Readlint/README.md

 # Readlint

-> Inline code block linting for the README generation.
+> Lint all of the code examples in your README documentation using shared configs.

 ![Travis](http://img.shields.io/travis/Wildhoney/Readlint.svg?style=for-the-badge)
 &nbsp;